apteryxlabs/docker-traefik-https/README.md

-# learn_kubernetes
+# Docker_Traefik_HTTPS

-This project was generated via [manage-fastapi](https://ycd.github.io/manage-fastapi/)! :tada:
+This is a template (in progress) for quickly generating https-compatible FastAPI web apps.

 ## License